mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 - Two nights in Berlin, Germany to visit one of TinyPilot's developers
 - Two nights in London, England to visit both of TinyPilot's support engineers

-The trip was a test for how TinyPilot functions without me, and it went _mostly_ well.
-Orders went out on time and users received normal support.
+The trip was a test of how TinyPilot functions without me, and it went _mostly_ well.
+Orders went out on time, and users received normal support.

 My longest vacation from TinyPilot (as in not checking TinyPilot emails at all) was previously five days, and this was 11, followed by another week on the road with inconsistent Internet access.

 ### For the local staff

 The fulfillment team stayed on top of orders, but they were working nearly at capacity.
 We're still catching up on the [switch to the Voyager 2a](/retrospectives/2023/02/#getting-metal-cases-in-the-nick-of-time), which takes 30% longer to assemble.
-For the first time, we're allowing users to trade-in old devices for a discount, which adds load to the fulfillment team.
+For the first time, we're allowing users to trade in old devices for a discount, which adds load to the fulfillment team.
 [Our office situation](#are-you-the-tinypilot-guy) certainly didn't help matters.

-So, fulfillment was fine, but we had less breathng room than I'd like.
+So, fulfillment was fine, but we had less breathing room than I'd like.
 If someone had gotten sick for a few days, we'd have struggled.

 Again, this experience was strong motivation to migrate fulfillment to a 3PL.
 A third-party vendor will have a much larger pool of capacity, so TinyPilot will be more robust against short-term stresses.

 ### For the support engineering team

 TinyPilot's technical support team functioned well without me.
-In normal operation, the support engineers have the option to escalate issues to me.
+During normal operations, the support engineers have the option to escalate issues to me.
 Without this available, they handled issues independently, and users still received high-quality support.

 The support engineering team did experience an "outage" in that there was a period when nobody was available to answer technical questions.
 One of the support engineers had planned time off during two days of my vacation, and then the last engineer got sick in that same window.

 I don't think there's much I can do to prevent outages like this with a team of our size.
-It's rare, but it's possible for three people to independently need time off at the same time.
+It's rare, but it's possible for three people to need time off at the same time.

 The team felt bad about the outage, so the most actionable lesson was clarifying expectations that outages like this are my problem and not theirs.
 I don't want to leave customers without technical support, but it's more important to me to respect team members' time off so they don't feel pressured to work during vacation time or when they're ill.